Valentina (drag queen): Music

 Valentina released her debut single, "A Prueba de Todo", in December 2018.

+Broadway debut

+On July 21st, 2026 Valentina made her Broadway debut as Columbia in the 2026 revival of The Rocky Horror Show.
+She became the first trans Mexican American actress to be featured as a main cast member in a Broadway musical.

 Legacy

 Drag Race: All Stars winner Alaska Thunderfuck did a parody song of "Despacito" called "Valentina" in October 2017, with lyrics about Valentina and her infamous elimination from the show.
 The cosmetics company Lush also referenced Valentina's elimination for advertising on one of their face masks.

-She is one of the most followed queens from Drag Race, and has accumulated over 1.5 million Instagram followers as of October, 2021.

 Personal life

 In 2019, Valentina came out as non-binary, stating that she will continue to use she/her pronouns.
 Valentina is now one of several Drag Race alumni who identify as either nonbinary or gender-nonconforming.

 On May 14, 2025, on her 34th birthday, Valentina publicly came out as a transgender woman and announced that she had already begun transitioning.